miakd/miakd.github.io/about.md

 subtitle: about the author
 ---

 I am an organizer & data/mapping lead with Black Lives Matter Sacramento & a Ph.D. student in the UC Davis Geography Graduate Group with a designated emphasis in Black Studies.
-My work seeks to reimagine relationships between race, gender, science/tech, power & authority.
-I ground my work in queer black feminism first & foremost.
-My guiding light is the liberation of queer black people worldwide; as elaborated in the [Combahee River Collective Statement](http://circuitous.org/scraps/combahee.html), this will necessitate the liberation of all people.

-A human geography lens allows me to understand problems in human society in connection with larger biological & physical worlds.
-My human geographic approach is in conversation with black/queer/feminist studies & art, as well as science & technology studies.
-In my capacities as an organizer, researcher, & student/teacher, I continually strive to envision & actualize black liberation in my community.
+In my capacities as an organizer, researcher, & student/teacher, I strive for liberation through abolition.
+My human geographic approach is in conversation with black/queer/feminist studies & art, science & technology studies and environmental justice.